HPAI-BSC/prompt_engine/README.md

 ### Databases
 When running Medprompt, we allow the utilization of custom databases.
 When a databases is specified in the configuration, the generation of training/validation CoT examples will be skipped and the examples of the databases will be used instead.
 However, the database must have the same format as the output generations file, detailed above.
 Feel free to generate your custom databases to test the Medprompt technique.

+### Citations
+If you use this repository in a published work, please cite the following papers as source:

+Gururajan, A.K., Lopez-Cuena, E., Bayarri-Planas, J., Tormos, A., Hinjos, D., Bernabeu-Perez, P., Arias-Duart, A., Martin-Torres, P.A., Urcelay-Ganzabal, L., Gonzalez-Mallo, M. and Alvarez-Napagao, S., 2024.
+Aloe: A Family of Fine-tuned Open Healthcare LLMs. arXiv preprint arXiv:2405.01886.